jaimecgomezz/st/README.md

 ## Patching and testing

 For the sake of stability across projects, the [handle](https://github.com/jaimecgomezz/suckless-patchers/blob/master/handle) (patching) and [test-patch](https://github.com/jaimecgomezz/suckless-patchers/blob/master/test-patch) (testing) utilities and its usage instructions can be found [here](https://github.com/jaimecgomezz/suckless-patchers).
-Believe me, they’re worth it!